Abstract Submission Guidelines

 • Not repeat yourself.

-Count the words and if it is the case, start rephrasing your text so that you will have fewer words.
+Count the words and consider rephrasing so that you will have fewer words.
 Make sure not to lose any important ideas on the way.

 Do not forget to check your grammar and spelling and also to verify the whole information within the abstract at the end.